sajR/V-SAD/CRNN/README.md

 The RNN are in form of Encoder/Encoder-Decoder.

-Encoder - single layer of RNN classifying last image of sequence Encoder-Decoder- single layer for encoding/decoding classifying all images in a sequence (Seq2Seq)
+Encoder - single layer of RNN classifying last image of sequence.
+Encoder-Decoder- single layer for encoding/decoding classifying all images in a sequence (Seq2Seq)